NasimTbp/kubernetes/node-exporter/externalVmsMonitor.md

 The setup is now ready for Prometheus to collect metrics via the configured `ServiceMonitor`, and these metrics can also be visualized in Grafana dashboards.

 ---

+✅✅ NOTICE: For the cluster nodes, you need to include the Node Exporter configuration under the Prometheus Helm chart override values file